WPA Diaper Bank's

 Just like diapers, period products are expensive, and many can’t afford to buy as many as they need, or any at all.
 We’re addressing this issue by collecting donated tampons and pads, and working with our partner agencies in the area to get these products to the people who need them.

 The Western Pennsylvania Diaper Bank, is honored to join the Alliance for Period Supplies and U by Kotex as an Allied Organization of The Alliance for Period Supplies, to help alleviate this need in Western Pennsylvania.
 We know that when these needs go unmet, it adds additional stress to families who are already struggling to provide what they need to.
-If we can help families provide diapers for their children and period products for the women in their families then the other resources can be redirected to something else, perhaps to food, transportation, or savings.
+If we can help families provide diapers and period products for those in their families then the other resources can be redirected to something else, perhaps to food, transportation, or savings.
 All of which may help alleviate the pressure of poverty and increase quality of life.

 Did you know?